 Original material that parallels or is being developed into book content, or may be too ephemeral for book inclusion, will be found posted in the Observations blog.

+Here are some introductory essays that frame the problem, and why it applies to all of us.
 Most newcomers will find it best to read these essays in order, as the content and concepts in later entries build on that of prior ones.

-From a later section of the book, these three shorter essays detail an alternate way to look at personal spending and family economics.
+These three shorter essays detail an alternate way to look at personal spending and family economics.
 Underestimating how much real wealth you are spending on consumer goods is the major mistake most people make—and the sellers are happy to help you deceive yourself.
 Here's the road out of that deception:

 The Renegade Movement

-As the number of renegade consumers swells, it will become the movement that will begin to effect real change.
 Here are some guiding thoughts for the movement's development and focus.